Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 {{% rules-block id="solo_mode" heading="Solo & Duo Mode" class="force-page-break-before" %}}

 With 2 players ("duo mode"), double routes become single routes.
 They can only be claimed once.
-Additionally, you have a bigger hand: use the extra space in the player area.
+Additionally, you have a bigger hand: use _two_ player areas (per player).

 With 1 player ("solo mode"), play against a fake opponent.